sanderboers48/Ciphix-TopicModeling/README.md

 The webapp is also hosted on a free-tier of the Google Cloud services using App Engine.
 This site can be visited on:

 http://ciphix-ml-case.ew.r.appspot.com
+NOTE: I just found out that the app uses too much memory for inference task, so it now crashes all the time :( Only works locally...

 ## Explantions